 In reality I’d got a compact hatchback with a 1.5-litre petrol engine under the bonnet.
 It was the seventh generation Fiesta, but with an ST badge glued to the tailgate.
 That means there was 197bhp under the control of my right foot which, in a relatively lightweight car, translates to a pleasingly rapid 0-62mph dash of 6.5 seconds.

-There’s the odd pop and bang from the exhaust, but it’s a little muffled.
-However, there’s artificial engine sounds pumped into the cabin to make it feel more soulful and quicker.
+There are the odd pop and bang from the exhaust, but it’s a little muffled.
+However, there are artificial engine sounds pumped into the cabin to make it feel more soulful and quicker.
 These systems often fall short of expectations but Ford has got this one spot on, the sound complementing the three-cylinder burble of the 1.5-litre engine.

 Bringing the speed back under control is eased with 278mm vented disc brakes that retard the wheels ferociously.
 Scrub off the speed, turn the corner, then power away, climbing through the revs and gears once again.
 However, it’s what happens on the corner that makes the Fiesta ST.